aws-amplify/docs/cli-toolchain/quickstart.md

 If you select Amplify Console for hosting your Amplify App in the `amplify add hosting` flow, there are two stages you can select from as a part of the flow:

-- **Manual deployment** option allows you to publish your web app to the Amplify Console without connecting a Git provider.
-If you select this option, after making every frontend and backend changes locally, you'll have to run the `amplify publish` command for your changes to reflect on the cloud.
+- **Continuous deployment** allows you to publish changes on every code commit by connecting your GitHub, Bitbucket, GitLab, or AWS CodeCommit repositories.
+Selecting this option would open up your AWS Amplify console where you can connect your Git  repository.
+Once your repository is connected, run `git push` to deploy changes to both your backend and frontend in a single workflow.
-- **Continuous deployment** option allows you to publish changes on every code commit by connecting your GitHub, Bitbucket, GitLab, or AWS CodeCommit repositories.
-Selecting this option would open up your AWS Amplify console where you can connect your Git based repository.
-If you select this option, after making every frontend and backend changes locally, you'll have to run the `git push` command for your changes to reflect on the cloud.
+- **Manual deployment** allows you to publish your web app to the Amplify Console without connecting a Git provider.
+If you select this option, you will have to run the `amplify publish` command every time you would like to see your changes reflected in the cloud.

-#### Advanced Configurations
+#### Custom domain, redirects, and more

-The `amplify configure hosting` command for the Amplify Console option, opens up the AWS Amplify Console browser tab for you where you can configure advanced settings such as rewrite/redirect URL's, basic auth, custom domain.
+The `amplify configure hosting` command for the Amplify Console option, opens up the AWS Amplify Console browser tab for you where you can configure settings such as rewrite/redirect URL's, password protection, custom domain.
-These advanced settings do not get replicated or cloned  between environments and you'd have to configure them on a per-environment basis.
+These settings do not get replicated or cloned between environments and you'd have to configure them on a per-environment basis.

 **Note**: Amplify Console automatically handles cache invalidation and there is no additional configurations or commands/command-line parameters required for it.